 In April 2009, the FASB issued authoritative guidance for business combinations that amends the provisions related to the initial recognition and measurement, subsequent measurement and disclosure of assets and liabilities arising from contingencies in a business combination.
-This guidance will require such contingencies be recognized at fair value on the acquisition date if fair value can be reasonably estimated during the allocation period.
+This guidance will require such contingencies to be recognized at fair value on the acquisition date if fair value can be reasonably estimated during the allocation period.
 Otherwise, entities would typically account for the acquired contingencies in accordance with authoritative guidance for contingencies.
 The guidance became effective for the Company's business combinations for which the acquisition date is on or after July 1, 2009.
-The Company did not complete any business combination during the three months ended September 30, 2009, and the effect on future periods will depend on the nature and significance of business combinations subject to this guidance.
+The Company did not complete any material business combinations during the three or six months ended December 31, 2009, and the effect of this guidance, if any, on the Company's financial position, results of operations and cash flows in future periods will depend on the nature and significance of business combinations subject to this guidance.

-In April 2009, FASB issued authoritative guidance to increase the frequency of fair value disclosures of financial instruments, thereby enhancing consistency in financial reporting.
+In April 2009, the FASB issued authoritative guidance to increase the frequency of fair value disclosures of financial instruments, thereby enhancing consistency in financial reporting.
 The guidance relates to fair value disclosures for any financial instruments that are not currently reflected on a company's balance sheet at fair value.
 Prior to the effective date of this guidance, fair values for these types of financial assets and liabilities have only been disclosed once a year.
 The guidance requires these disclosures on a quarterly basis, providing qualitative and quantitative information about fair value estimates for all those financial instruments not measured on the balance sheet at fair value.
-The disclosure requirement under this guidance is effective for the Company's interim reporting period ended on September 30, 2009.
+The disclosure requirement under this guidance was effective for the Company's interim reporting period ended on September 30, 2009.
 The implementation did not have a material impact on the Company's financial position, results of operations or cash flows as it is disclosure-only in nature.

-In December 2008, the FASB issued authoritative guidance for an employer's disclosures about plan assets of a defined benefit pension or other postretirement plan.
+In December 2008, the FASB issued authoritative guidance for an employer's disclosures about plan assets of a defined benefit pension or other post-retirement plan.
 The guidance requires annual disclosures surrounding how investment allocation decisions are made, including the factors that are pertinent to an understanding of investment policies and strategies.
 The annual disclosure requirement under this guidance is effective for the Company's fiscal year beginning July 1, 2009.
-The guidance does not change the accounting treatment for postretirement benefit plans.
+The guidance does not change the accounting treatment for post-retirement benefit plans.